 Collagen powder and protein powder are often discussed in tandem.
-It's understandably easy to get confused about the difference: They contain amino acids, they both aid the body, they both support protein levels, and they're both mainstays in the world of wellness.
+It's understandably easy to get confused about the difference: They both contain amino acids, they both support protein levels, and they're both mainstays in the world of wellness.

 Are collagen powder and protein powder interchangeable?